- This event has passed.

 Bassist Bruce Phares, best known for his four-decade duet-relationship with Overton Berry, which began in 1978, developed a harmonious musical relationship with Berry characterized by its warmth and marvelously well balanced dynamism that drew audiences in.
 Phares has also worked alongside other renowned jazz greats including Dianne Schuur, Larry Coryell, Roland Hannah, Frank Wess, George Cables, Bruce Forman, Charlie Bird, Ernestine Anderson, and many others.
 “It was magic to share the stage with OB.
 His engagement with the audience was genuine, real, and who he was in person.
 He loved every person that sat in an audience, and frankly, he loved every person he ever came in contact with.
 Every person he made contact with, and anyone who ever had a conversation with him, even just one, walked away touched by a feeling that he cared, he loved, he just simply loved,” recalls Phares fondly.

 *Earshot Jazz COVID-19 Policy: Earshot recommends that all ticket holders be vaccinated.
-Masks are required unless actively eating or drinking.
+Masks are strongly encouraged unless actively eating or drinking.
 Policy subject to change.
-Full policy here.
+Full COVID policy here.

 Overton Berry photo by Alex Crick